rodtheo/RLZI/README.md

 This should succeed :).

+MODIFY FOLLOWING SENTENCE.
-Once that works, you can configure it yourself by copying `test-data/conf-test.yml` to a new file and editing it.
-See `conf/conf-necator.yml` for a real example.
+_Once that works, you can configure it yourself by copying `test-data/conf-test.yml` to a new file and editing it.
+See `conf/conf-necator.yml` for a real example_

 ## Explanation of output files (still to be changed).

+By default, RLZI will create the output directory in accordance to what is specified in the config file you use.

+For instance, in `configs/config-test.yaml` are written the configurations to run the test dataset.

+It will create the output directories `RLZ_k10_m1` and `RLZ_k10_m10` inside `test-data` because, in config file, we declared the same parameter `k=10` and variable parameter `m` (i.e. `m=1` and `m=10`).
+Therefore, RLZI will execute twice with test-data and create both output directories.

-In the output directory (e.g. `output.test`, or whatever is specified in the config file you use), there will be a few important files -- the main ones are,
+In the output directories (e.g. `test-data/RefL_TarL/RLZ_k10_m10`, or whatever is specified in the config file you use), there will be a few important files -- the main ones are,

-* `gather.csv` - the list of contaminants
+* `RLZ_k10_m10` - the list of contaminants
-* `matching-contigs.fa` - all contigs with any matches to the database
+* `RLZ_k10_m10_sdbB.sdsl` - all contigs with any matches to the database
+* `RLZ_k10_m10_sdbChref.sdsl` - all fragments with any matches to the database
-* `matching-fragments.fa` - all fragments with any matches to the database
+* `RLZ_k10_m10_sdbl.sdsl` - all fragments with any matches to the database

 ## Resources